Ethnic Groups: Kpelle 20.3%, Bassa 13.4%, Grebo 10%, Gio 8%, Mano 7.9%, Kru 6%, Lorma 5.1%, Kissi 4.8%, Gola 4.4%, other 20.1% (2008 Census)

 1980 - Samuel Doe of the Krahn ethnic group takes power in a coup, overthrowing William Tolbert.

-1996 - The United Nations, United States, African Union and Economic Community of West African States mediate a peace deal of sorts.
+, United States, African Union and Economic Community of West African States mediate a peace deal of sorts.

 1997 - Charles Taylor gains power in a special election.

-July 20-August 11, 2003 - Liberian rebels, aided by U.S. military and U.N.
-Peacekeepers, fight to remove Taylor from office.
+July 20-August 11, 2003 - Liberian rebels, aided by US military and UN peacekeepers, fight to remove Taylor from office.

-August 12-18, 2003 - The primary rebel group, Liberians United for Reconciliation and Democracy (LURD), agrees to withdraw its troops from Monrovia and the nearby port.
+The primary rebel group, Liberians United for Reconciliation and Democracy (LURD), agrees to withdraw its troops from Monrovia and the nearby port.
 The group signs a comprehensive peace agreement

-September 19, 2003 - U.N.
-Security Council Resolution 1509 establishes a peacekeeping force in Liberia.
+September 19, 2003 - UN Security Council Resolution 1509 establishes a peacekeeping force in Liberia.

 January 6, 2006 - Ellen Johnson Sirleaf takes office as Liberia's first elected female president, promising to break the cycle of violence.